Dissipative Measure Valued Solutions to the Stochastic Compressible Navier-Stokes Equations and Inviscid-Incompressible Limit: Preliminaries and Main Results

 \subsection{Stochastic Compressible Navier--Stokes System}

-Let us first introduce the notion of local strong path-wise solution.
-Such a solution is strong in both the PDE and probabilistic sense but possibly exists only locally in time.
+We introduce the notions of local {and maximal} strong path-wise solutions.
+Such solutions are strong in both the analytical and the probabilistic sense but exists only locally in time.
 To be more precise, system \eqref{stochastic ns density equation}--\eqref{stochastic ns momentum equation} will be satisfied pointwise (not only in the sense of distributions) on the given stochastic basis associated to the cylindrical Wiener process $W$.

 \begin{Definition}[Local Strong Path-wise Solution] Let $\StoB$ be a stochastic basis with a complete right-continuous filtration.
-Let ${W}$ be an $(\mathfrak{F}_t) $-cylindrical Wiener process and $(\varrho_0,\bfu_0)$ be a $W^{s,2}(\T^N)\times W^{s,2}(\T^N;\R^N)$-valued $\mathfrak{F}_0$-measurable random variable for some $s\in\mathbb N$.
+Let ${W}$ be an $(\mathfrak{F}_t) $-cylindrical Wiener process and $(\varrho_0,\bfu_0)$ be a $W^{s,2}(\T^N)\times W^{s,2}(\T^N;\R^N)$-valued $\mathfrak{F}_0$-measurable random variable for some ${s>\frac{N}{2}+2}$.
 A triplet $(\varrho,\vu,\mathfrak{t})$ is called a local strong path-wise solution to the system \eqref{stochastic ns density equation}--\eqref{stochastic nse initial data} provided \begin{enumerate}[(a)] \item $\mathfrak{t}$ is an a.s. strictly positive $(\mathfrak{F}_t)$-stopping time; \item the density $\varrho$ is a $W^{s,2}(\mt)$-valued $(\mathfrak{F}_t)$-progressively measurable process satisfying

 \item the velocity $\vu$ is a $W^{s,2}(\mt;\R^N)$-valued $(\mathfrak{F}_t)$-progressively measurable process satisfying

 \item there holds $\mathbb{P}$-a.s.

 for all $t\in[0,T]$. \end{enumerate} \end{Definition}